Only zero-emission electric ferries will be allowed on the west Norwegian fjords from 2026 in a bid to limit pollution.

 The Norwegian Parliament has adopted a resolution to stop emissions from all water traffic in the west Norwegian fjords by 2026.
 This will make the fjords among the world’s first zero emission zones at sea and force a rapid change in propulsion technology for ferries and cruise ships.

-The world-famous UNESCO World Heritage sites Geirangerfjord and Nærøyfjord are hugely popular destinations for large cruise ships.
-Almost 200 such ships call at the tiny village of Geiranger in a year, with the vast majority during the summer season.
+The world-famous UNESCO World Heritage sites Nærøyfjord and Geirangerfjord are hugely popular destinations for large cruise ships.
+Almost 200 such ships call at the tiny village of Geiranger in a year.
+The vast majority of those call during the busy, short summer season.

 The high traffic and high air pollution is increasingly considered a health hazard for the local community.
 A study from 2006 showed that the air quality of Geiranger was as on par with some major European cities, and the traffic has increased significantly since the study was done 12 years ago.